PantherXOS/wiki.pantherx.org/Installation-digital-ocean.md

 ```

 ### Reboot
-after `reboot`, we could see that old _Debian_ droplet is gone, and we have a running _GuixSD_ instance.
+after `reboot`, we could see that old _Debian_ droplet is gone, and we have a running _Guix System_
+instance.

 ## References
 This document is an updated version of previously provided [Blog Post](https://f-a.nz/dev/guixsd-on-digitalocean/).
 we use [Guix Binary Installation](https://guix.info/manual/en/html_node/Binary-Installation.html) and
 [Guix Build Environment Setup](https://guix.info/manual/en/html_node/Build-Environment-Setup.html#Build-Environment-Setup)
-documents to update this tutorial to version `1.0.1` of _GuixSD_.
+documents to update this tutorial to version `1.0.1` of _Guix System_.

 Some other useful references are: